traumverloren/rpi-unicorn-leds/README.md

   Written in ES6 using React, this client is located on the server.
 Users on the web can create pixel art designs to display on the Raspberry Pi.

+  _Features:_

+  - Color Palette
+  - Notification if the Raspberry Pi is offline
+  - Responsive design

 - **React-Native mobile app (Work in Progress)**

   Written in ES6 using React-Native, this client provides a native experience for both iOS and Android.
 Users can natively create pixel art designs to display on the Raspberry Pi.